rick-yao/L4d2-plugin/l4d2_tank_draw/README.md

 #### NOTE

-Since infinite ammo is also applied to molotov, so I added a mechanism to randomly disarm/kill player if the player throw molotov when infinite ammo is on.
+Since infinite ammo is also applied to molotov, so I added a mechanism to randomly disarm/kill/turn into a timer bomb player if the player throw molotov when infinite ammo is on.

 #### Other language